-A pretty, bubbly, fresh strawberry Rossini cocktail with prosecco – perfect for brunch or everyday celebrating!
+A pretty, bubbly drink recipe: fresh strawberry Rossini cocktail with prosecco – perfect for brunch or everyday celebrating!

-A strawberry prosecco cocktail is a perfect drink to serve for elegant, fun get-togethers.
+A strawberry prosecco cocktail is a perfect drink to serve for any get-together, from the most elegant to the just-for-fun.

 All you need is a a bottle of light, bubbly prosecco to pair with fresh, lightly sweetened strawberries and a splash of vodka or strawberry liqueur.